Query Log

 # Export Queries as Test Cases

-Head over to the Testing tab, open the test suite designated to the AI version, and import the JSON file exported earlier.
+Navigate to the Testing tab, open the test suite designated to the AI version, and import the JSON file exported earlier.

 # Export Query Logs